krnese/AzureDeploy/ARM/lab-2.md

 2. Save the template to a directory on your machine, and do a new deployment using PowerShell similar to this:

 		New-AzureRmResourceGroupDeployment -Name storageTest `
-		                                   -ResourceGroupName <name of your existing resource group> ` -TemplateFile <path to your json file> ` -location <your preferred location> `
+		                                   -ResourceGroupName <nameOfYourRg> `
+		                                   -TemplateFile <locationOfYourTemplateFile> `
+		                                   -location <azureRegion> `
 		                                   -Verbose

 Verify that the template successfully deploys.
-If you didn't change the deployment name, you should not end up with another storage account since ARM and the resources are idempotent.
+If you didn't change the deployment name, you should not end up with another storage account since ARM is declarative and the Azure resources are idempotent.
 Verify that you got the expected output.

 		DeploymentName          : storageTest
 		ResourceGroupName       : ARMExample